IvoVuk/Face-Mask-classification/README.md

 ### :star: Extra credits

-Under the supervision of @KirilCvetkov https://github.com/kirilcvetkov92
+This project was supervized by https://github.com/kirilcvetkov92